 Other Reasons Why Schnauzers Are Smart

-When it comes to obedience and working intelligence, all Schnauzers score very well.
-But this one dimension, unfortunately, is not the only component of canine intelligence.
+When it comes to obedience and working intelligence, we already know that all Schnauzers scored very well.
+But of course, this is just one dimension of dog IQ.
+It’s not the only component of canine intelligence.
 Even Stanley Coren admits there’s more to true dog IQ.

 For example, if a Schnauzer doesn’t obey or want to learn a command, it doesn’t mean the dog isn’t smart.
 Just because they don’t obey you, doesn’t mean they don’t understand.
 Many dog breeds are stubborn, independent and/or free-spirited.

 However, obedience & working intelligence is the most objective.
-It’s the one component that we can actually quantify to create the list of “smartest” dog breeds.
-Still, it’s important to know and understand the other factors contributing to dog IQ.
+It’s the one component that we can actually create a “standardized test” while quantifying the results.
+Still, it’s important to know and understand the other dimensions that contribute to a dog’s IQ.

 The All-Purpose German Dogs